This is Dr. Craig Schneider's avatar and link to their profile

 How does working with a counselor in BetterHelp online therapy sessions work?

-BetterHelp counselors treat clients online across the United States (individuals and couples) through life transitions, inner child exploration, long term depression or anxiety, and more.
-An online mental health professional, including the therapists in Fremont above, can work with young adults, children, adolescents, and adults in or around Fremont virtually as an accredited licensed clinical social worker (LCSW) or licensed marriage and family therapist (LMFT).
-You do not have to commute to a an office to meet with one of these counselors as a psychotherapy client.
+BetterHelp clinicians treat clients online across the United States (individuals and couples) through life transitions, inner child exploration, long term depression or anxiety, and more.
+An online mental health professional, including the therapists in Fremont above, can work with young adults, children, adolescents, and adults virtually as an accredited licensed clinical social worker (LCSW) or licensed marriage and family therapist (LMFT).
+You do not have to commute to a an office as a psychotherapy client.

 Through BetterHelp therapy, you can partake in video, phone, or live chat therapy sessions with your licensed therapist.
 You can work through various symptoms, use the in app journaling feature, and receive worksheets.
 You'll also find support groups or group therapy lead by a therapist in Fremont helping individuals on topics including managing life transitions, symptoms affecting sexual health, behavioral health, coping skills for anxiety or depression, trauma, stress, marriage counseling, and more.